 - Have you had a recent urinary tract infection, sexually transmitted disease, or vaginal discharge?

 - Is there a history of HIV, hepatitis, tuberculosis, MRSA, diabetes, congestive heart failure, or pre-eclampsia?

 - Are you bleeding?
 If so, how much?

 - Is the bleeding painful?
 Placental abruption can cause severe hemorrhage and is a significant cause of maternal and fetal mortality, says Rasmussen.
-"Abdominal pain, uterine tenderness, tetanic uterine contractions, hypertension, and preeclampsia are associated with increased rates of occurrence," he says.
+"Abdominal pain, uterine tenderness, tetanic uterine contractions, hypertension, and pre-eclampsia are associated with increased rates of occurrence," he says.
 Painless bleeding can indicate placenta previa, which means the placenta is implanted abnormally, he adds.
-"It is most common in the third trimester and may require a cesarean to stop the bleeding and save the mother's life," he says.
+"It is most common in the third trimester and may require a caesarean section to stop the bleeding and save the mother's life," he says.

 - Did bleeding or pain occur spontaneously or after sex or some type of trauma?

 - Is there a possibility of domestic violence?

 - Is there a psychological history, with or without drug therapy?
 "Remember when assessing fetal heart tones with an audible Doppler, palpate the mother's pulse and make sure you are not listening to the mother's heart rate," says Rasmussen.

 1. McGory ML, Zingmond D, Tillou A, et al. Negative appendectomy in pregnant women is associated with a substantial risk of fetal loss.
 J Am Coll Surg 2007; 205:534-540.